MicrosoftDocs/learn/learn-pr/azure/publish-reusable-bicep-code-using-azure-pipelines/includes/6-exercise-publish-module-registry.md

 1. Update the value of the `ModuleRegistryServer` environment variable to your container registry's server name.
 You copied that name earlier in this exercise.

-   For example, if your registry's login server is _yourregistryname.azurecr.io_, line 16 will look like this:
+   For example, if your registry's login server is _yourregistryname.azurecr.io_, it will look like this:

    :::code language="yaml" source="code/6-pipeline.yml" range="15-16" highlight="2" :::